thequux/wattbar/README.md

 If no Background color code is set, Wattbar automatically sets 50% darker color of the Color_code for the Background_color setting.

-Examples of themes for a bluish-light
+Examples of themes for a blueish-light

 ```
 [charging]